Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ![Screenshot of the default terrain](images/default_terrain.png)

+!!! note
-Note: if you don't have a default environment, it's possible that you won't see anything, so make sure you either have one, or add a light to the scene to see it.
+    If you don't have a default environment, it's possible that you won't see anything, so make sure you either have one, or add a light to the scene to see it.
 Also, because terrains are pretty large (513 units by default), it is handy to change the view distance of the editor camera so that you can see further: go to `View`, `Options`, and then increase `far distance`.

 ### Terrain dimensions